| How To: Install Argo XTV Tracks (13" Plastic & 18" Rubber) |

 When properly installed, offset rims / wheel spacers make the tires stick out quite a ways!

-Next you lay out the tracks and drive the machine up on them, or slide the tracks under the tires while the machine is still supported on stands.
+Next we laid out the tracks then drove the machine up on them, or slide the tracks under the tires while the machine is still supported on stands then lower it down.

-Next we let the air out of all tires by removing the valve cores.
-On Mark's rubber tracks we temporarilly installed a piece of 1/4" rope to help pull the track ends together and install the hinge pin.
+To close that gap at the ends of the tracks we let the air out of all tires by removing the valve cores.
+On Mark's rubber tracks we temporarily installed a piece of 1/4" rope to help pull the track ends together and install the hinge pin.
+Pulling on the rope helps collapse the tops of the tires and closing that gap for installing the pin.
 Marks pins have one end welded and the other with a removable clip.
-The pin should be installed with the welded end facing outside so that if the removable clip ever fell out, the rod will work it way loose away from, instead of into, the body of the Argo.
+The pin should be installed with the welded end facing outside so that if the removable clip ever fell out, the rod will work its way away from, instead of into the body of the Argo.

 On my 6x6 with 13" plastic tracks I also let air out of the tires, used a pry bar to align the track ends, then installed the final hinge pin.
 My hinge pins are slightly different and have a locking collar and set screw in the middle of the pin.
 Blue Locktite should be applied to the set screw to prevent it form working loose.